|

 "Yes," said Eowyn.

-"Mouth closed!"
-He laughed.
-"Now, keep your eye
+"Close your mouth!" he laughed.
+"Now, keep your

-focussed on the targetpicture your arrow hitting it.
-The
+eye focussed on the targetpicture your arrow hitting it.

-arrow should almost loose itself when it is ready.
-But
+The arrow should almost loose itself when it is ready.

-pierced the target cleanly, with a satisfying thud, a fraction
+hit the target with a satisfying thud, piercing it cleanly, a

-Her technique is already very good, thought Legolas.
-And her
+Her technique is already good, thought Legolas.
+And

 Eowyn took another arrow from her quiver, nocked it, raised her